 But the data shows China is a major asbestos consumer.
 In 2012, China consumed the most asbestos of any nation.

 China has made some moves to get rid of asbestos.
-When China built venues for the Beijing Olympics, it declared that it was not using asbestos cement, which had been the norm.
-Current laws say that asbestos should not be in car brakes and other products.
+When China built venues for the Beijing Olympics, China declared that it was not using asbestos cement, which had been the norm.
+Current laws in China say that asbestos should not be in car brakes and other products.

 However, China still uses asbestos.
 An industry spokesperson for the China Chrysotile Association said, “our production … can’t keep pace with demand from the construction industry so we have to import from Russia.”
 That suggest asbestos is still around us in China.

 - Asbestos is the most dangerous once disturbed.
 When fibers become airborne, we can breathe them in or ingest them.